Rehabilitation of the Pasig River: Environmental preservation areas

 Environmental preservation areas (EPAs) are being designated along the shores of the Pasig and all of its tributaries, stretching 10m from the shores on each side.
 They will have no businesses, homes, or illegal settlements.
 This 10m safety net will cause waste water, sewage, and garbage from illegal settlers to be kept away from the river.
 During emergencies, the river will provide access for maintenance and emergency crews and will provide a buffer zone during times of flooding.
 These areas will also allow river transportation as well as boats bringing amenities to the city, including the local markets.
 They will serve as tourist attractions, greenbelts, and riverside parks.

 The 10m distance from the shore has come under controversy since its implementation.
-The official law states that the government can relocate people who are within 3 m of the shores, but the Metro Manila Development Authority extended this to 10 m.
+The official law states that the government can relocate people who are within 3 m of the shores, but the Metropolitan Manila Development Authority extended this to 10 m.
 This is greatly contested as they do not have authority to change a national law.
 Families that were past the 3 m point were still being relocated to make way for the EPA zones.